meken/cloud-hackathons/hacks/mlops-on-gcp/solutions.md

 ### Notes & Guidance

-The Vertex AI Workbench Instance can run anywhere, but a region close to the participants is preferred.
-And the *Permissions*&rarr;*Single user only* option must be chosen, which requires to enter the Advanced Setting section for Vertex AI Workbench Instance.
+The Workbench Instance can run anywhere, but a region close to the participants is preferred.
+And the *Permissions*&rarr;*Single user only* option must be chosen, which requires to enter the Advanced Setting section for Workbench Instance.

 Creating a virtual environment is essential otherwise things might break due to dependency conflicts.
-The instructions point to a gist that works with `pip` and Vertex AI Workbench Instances have that installed.
+The instructions point to a gist that works with `pip` and Workbench Instances have that installed.
 However, `conda` virtual environments would work fine too.
 Make sure to run these from a *Terminal* in Jupyter (not from a *Notebook*)!

 ```shell
 python3 -m venv .playground